horaciosystem/weather/README.md

-WeekDays
+Weather
 ========

-> A react-native app to show week days
+> A react native app to show the actual weather to the specified location

 ## Motivation
 This app was taken from **Build Apps with React Native** course from [Udemy] [https://www.udemy.com/courses/]